Han Sung-joo

+He was born in Keijō (Seoul), Korea, Empire of Japan on September 13, 1940.

-He is a foreign diplomat of the Republic of Korea, former foreign minister and ambassador to the United States, and a diplomat who has been a professor since 1978 in the Department of Political Science and Diplomacy at Korea University.
+He is a foreign diplomat of South Korea, former foreign minister and ambassador to the United States, and a diplomat who has been a professor since 1978 in the Department of Political Science and Diplomacy at Korea University.

 After graduating from Seoul National University in 1962, he received a master's degree in political science from the University of New Hampshire in 1964 and a doctorate in political science from the University of California, Berkeley, in 1970.
 From February 1993 to December 1994, he was Minister of Foreign Affairs.
 In 2006, he retired from Korea University professorship.
 From June 2002 to February 2003 and from March 2007 to January 2008, he served as President of Korea University.

-He was the 19th Ambassador to the United States from April 2003 to February 2005.
+He was the Ambassador to the United States from April 2003 to February 2005.